dfhoughton/k-means-multi-threaded/README.md

 ## Using the app

 The procedure:
-- you create some data by laying down "splats" in the square on the right
+- you create some data by
+  - laying down "splats" in the data box
+  - "misting" the data box
 - you specify a number of clusters and threads
 - you "pick" as many seed centroids as you want clusters
 - you set things going